Woodstock Performers: Ravi Shankar

 - Shankar's fellow passengers on the helicopter that took him to the festival site were the members of the Incredible String Band.

 - At a dinner many years ago in honor of Indian Prime Minister Nehru, Yehudi Menuhin was eager to show Shankar some of the yoga postures he had learned.
-Shankar watched his friend, then effortlessly stood on his head, just as the guests were being called into dinner.
+Shankar watched as his friend demonstrated the new asanas, then effortlessly stood on his head, just as the dinner guests were being called into dinner.

 - George Harrison played sitar on the song "Norwegian Wood (This Bird Has Flown)," which appeared on the album "Rubber Soul" in 1965.